spring-attic/spring-net-codeconfig/readme.txt

 * "src" contains the C# source files for the framework
 * "test" contains the C# source files for the test suite
+* "bin\net\2.0" contains the distribution dll files for .NET 2.0 and 3.5
-* "bin" contains the distribution dll files
+* "bin\net\4.0" contains the distribution dll files for .NET 4.0
-* "lib/net" contains common libraries needed for building and running the framework
+* "lib\net" contains common libraries needed for building the project
 * "doc" contains reference documentation, MSDN-style API help, and the Spring Code Config for .NET xsd.
 * "examples" contains sample applications.